The Difference Between DR and DA in SEO

 HOW CAN A WEBSITE IMPROVE ITS DOMAIN RATING?

-An SEO specialist should concentrate on the following things to raise the DR score of his website or blog while keeping the previously mentioned issues in mind.
+An SEO specialist should focus on the following aspects to increase the DR score of their website or blog, while also considering the previously mentioned issues.

-• Increase the amount of do-follow links that lead to the primary website.
+• Increase the number of do-follow links that direct users to the primary website.

 • Use links from websites with better Domain Ratings whenever possible.